Skip to main content

 • Include linked phone numbers to your clinics directly in the relevant text for the benefit of readers on smartphones

-Digital content naturally lends itself to measurement through digital analytics measurements, such as those you can glean from Google Analytics.
+Digital content naturally lends itself to measurement through digital analytics measurements.
 But you can also use thoughtful measurements to track offline conversions that happen as a result of your digital content.
-For example, by having an exclusive phone number in place on your healthcare organization’s blog and used nowhere else, your call center can measure what percentage of your phone calls, appointments made by phone, etc., are coming in as a result of your content efforts.
+For example, by having an exclusive phone number in place on your HCO’s blog and used nowhere else, your call center can measure what percentage of your phone calls, appointments made by phone, etc., are coming in as a result of your content efforts.

 Perhaps that amazing idea you had for cardiology content fell short, but that article your coworker wrote on reducing injury risks while bowling was a surprise hit.
-Be mindful of what your audience is telling you through your analytics results, and adapt your content ideas and execution accordingly.
+Be mindful of what your audience is telling you through your analytics results.
+When you have that information, you can adapt your content ideas and execution accordingly.

-Crafting effective content with conversion at its core takes constant effort over the long term.
-Our content experts know what it takes to create content that will drive patients to your organization.
+Crafting effective conversion-centered content takes constant effort over the long term.
+Our experts know what it takes to create content that will drive consumers to your HCO.

 Take advantage of our deep experience in creating high-quality, conversion-centered content.
 Contact us today.